-Most banks and credit unions have started financial wellness programs.
-Few, however, have made a conscious effort to address mental health and money as part of those efforts.
+Most banks and credit unions have financial wellness programs.
+Few, however, have made a conscious effort to address people’s emotions as they relate to money management.

 Financial therapy isn’t a linear process nor will it look the same from client to client.
 In essence, a financial therapist is trained to understand both a person’s emotional state and their financial situation in order to merge the two and offer solutions.

-“With my clients, some of the most common issues that come up center around problems with managing cash flow and debt, chronic under-earning or overspending, making emotion- and anxiety-based financial choices, as well as allowing money to become a source of conflict in relationships,” Clayman said.
+By evaluating what is going on with someone psychologically, a financial therapist may be able to help them better understand their money habits.
+“With my clients, some of the most common issues that come up center around problems with managing cash flow and debt, chronic under-earning or overspending, making emotion- and anxiety-based financial choices, as well as allowing money to become a source of conflict in relationships,” financial therapist Amanda Clayman told Forbes.

 What Are (and Aren’t) Financial Therapists Doing?

 Evans says when she first begins working with a client, she starts with assessing their emotional state, adding that one can only look at the symptoms of financial stress after evaluating what comes up when a person thinks about money.

 Questions she asks include: “Are you having a hard time checking your banking account?
 Are you nervous when it comes to the middle of the month?”
 “Where is the anxiety coming from?”

 But there must be boundaries that financial therapists can’t cross into, right?
 How deep into a person’s behavior does one have to go?

 Evans acknowledges that it can be difficult to distinguish the traditional therapist from the financial therapist.
 “For me, it’s a little tricky because I can go into the deeper things for somebody because I am licensed,” Evans says.